plblum/jivs/docs/Understanding_Builder.md

         // FieldValueHostConfig, StaticValueHostConfig, CalcValueHostConfig
     ],

-    // ValidationManagerConfigBuilder also handles callback properties.
+    // ValueHostsManagerConfigBuilder also handles callback properties.
     onValueChanged: (valueHost, oldValue) => {
         // your callback here
     }
 };
 ```

-`ValidationManagerConfigBuilder` works at this top level.
-Its `ValueHost` functions delegate to `ValueHostConfigBuilder`, while other functions and properties configure `ValidationManagerConfig` itself.
+`ValueHostsManagerConfigBuilder` works at this top level.
+Its `ValueHost` functions delegate to `ValueHostConfigBuilder`, while other functions and properties configure `ValueHostsManagerConfig` itself.

-## Adding ValueHostConfigs to ValidationManagerConfig
+## Adding ValueHostConfigs to ValueHostsManagerConfig

-`ValidationManagerConfigBuilder` class defines top-level properties found on `ValidationManagerConfig`.
+`ValueHostsManagerConfigBuilder` class defines top-level properties found on `ValueHostsManagerConfig`.

 Its `ValueHost` functions are supported internally by `ValueHostConfigBuilder`.
-Each function creates a `ValueHostConfig` subclass and adds it to `ValidationManagerConfig.valueHostConfigs`.
+Each function creates a `ValueHostConfig` subclass and adds it to `ValueHostsManagerConfig.valueHostConfigs`.

 Fluent syntax starts with:

 * `field()` - creates a `FieldValueHostConfig` and returns `ValidatorBuilder` to build validators for this `FieldValueHost`.
-* `static()` - creates a `StaticValueHostConfig` and returns `ValidationManagerConfigBuilder`, allowing for chaining.
+* `static()` - creates a `StaticValueHostConfig` and returns `ValueHostsManagerConfigBuilder`, allowing for chaining.
-* `calc()` - creates a `CalcValueHostConfig` and returns `ValidationManagerConfigBuilder`, allowing for chaining.
+* `calc()` - creates a `CalcValueHostConfig` and returns `ValueHostsManagerConfigBuilder`, allowing for chaining.

 Those functions create configs shaped like these: